ToolJet/ToolJet/docs/versioned_docs/version-2.5.0/copilot.md

 ---

 :::info BETA
-ToolJet Copilot is currently in public beta, making it accessible to users.
+Tooljet Copilot is currently available in public beta for all the users.
 :::

-**ToolJet Copilot** offers recommended code snippets for writing query transformations, based on the provided prompts.
+**ToolJet Copilot** helps you write your queries faster.
+It uses OpenAI to suggest queries based on your data.

 ## Activating Copilot

-To activate Copilot for a ToolJet workspace, it is necessary to acquire an API key.
-Once the API key is obtained, Copilot can be enabled by the administrator via the workspace settings.
-Additionally, users with edit permissions for apps within the workspace can also utilize Copilot.
+To access the Copilot, each user, including administrators, can sign up for the waitlist program individually.
+After signing up, each user will receive a unique API key associated with their account. **Only administrators**, however, will have the privilege to enable Copilot within the workspace settings.
+Administrators can navigate to the Copilot section in the workspace settings and toggle on the "Enable Copilot" option using their respective API key.

 You can join the waitlist here: **https://tooljet.com/copilot**

 :::info
-- A **new API key** will be needed for each workspace, with *only one user (admin)* allowed per workspace.
 - Copilot can be used by users who have **permissions to edit** the app with a copilot setup.
 :::